-Critical Analysis of Sylvia Plath’s “Ariel”
+Critical Analysis of “Ariel”:

 Her presentation is remarkable in this regard.
-Psychologically, she is talking about an unseen fact i.e. death but from image to image, she clears each and everything to the readers.
+Psychologically, she is talking about an unseen fact i.e. death but from image to image, she clears each and everything to her readers.
 Of course, she is talking about psychological problems, which she has faced in her whole life, therefore, she prefers a peaceful journey which leads her towards death.
 It may not be peaceful for many of us as the concept of the death is dreadful but for Plath, afterlife is the only peaceful place for a human who is suffering mentally in this world.
 She rides her horse in the darkness to find peace.
 Darkness here symbolizes inner dusk of the poet, which de-illuminates heart and mind.

 Theme development in this poem is extraordinarily convenient.
 The poem also reveals the sad and gloomy attitude of the poet towards life.
 It is about pessimism and sufferings.
 Theme of loneliness dominates all other themes so far as thematic concept of the poem is concerned.
 The poet feels loneliness, which increases her hatred towards her father and husband.
-Her father left her alone in this cruel world to suffer and her husband first give her hope of new life but subsequently put her mind in a complex condition.
+Her father left her alone in this cruel world to suffer and her husband first give her hope of new life but subsequently put her mind in a complex situation.
 Her husband, like her father, also left her alone to face the difficulties of life.
 Hence, it is clear that, in addition to death, she also talks about loneliness in this poem.

 In short the poem is highly imaginative but it is psychologically true to nature.
-The poet’s personal pain and corporate sufferings are evident in this poem.
+The poet’s personal pain and corporate sufferings are evident in it.
 She talks about the relationship of rider with the horse and the horse can take her to a place, where there are no more pains and sufferings.
 Undoubtedly, when she talks about darkness, it means that hope has been faded in her life.
-She deliberately wanted to go in darkness as it gives peace to her mind.
+She deliberately wants to go in darkness as it gives peace to her mind.
 Her heart is full of loneliness because of her father’s earlier death and her husband’s departure from her life.
 Sylvia Plath has spent a very short life and even in this short life, happiness was occasional episode, for her, in general drama of pain.